Using Bridging Finance for Development Projects

 There are products where the interest is paid per month, and some where it is rolled up into the loan, and the debt consisting of the capital plus interest is repayable in full at the end of the term.

-How Can I Get the Lowest Interest Rates on Bridging Finance?
+How Can I Get the Lowest Interest Rates on Bridging Finance for Developers?

 Every lender will assess a bridge loan application against their own criteria, but the key elements include:

-- Having a good exit strategy that will cover the cost of repaying the debt - for example, having an agreement in principle for a remortgage when the development is complete.
+- A good exit strategy that will cover the cost of repaying the debt - for example, having an agreement in principle for a remortgage when the development is complete.

 - Clean credit history is also a plus and brings down the risk level.
 You can get bridging finance even if you have adverse credit, but the rates aren't likely to be competitive.